rithmschool/python_curriculum_exercises/Unit-02/08-forms/readme.md

 # WTForms

-Refactor your Artist and Album application to use WTForms
+Refactor your User and Message application to use WTForms.

+### Bonus

+Add client side validation!